-The most common causes for external swelling are:
+The most common causes for external swelling include:

 External swelling can be localized or widespread.

 Localized swelling refers to situations where just one specific area is swollen.
-For instance, a person with an eye infection may experience swelling around the eyes.
-A person who has been stung by an insect may experience swelling in the area of the sting.
+For example, a person with an eye infection may experience swelling only around the eyes.
+A person who has been stung by an insect may experience swelling only in the area of the sting.

 Inside of your body, swelling is often the result of organ inflammation, fluid retention, or flatulence.
 This can occur in people with chronic diseases such as irritable bowel syndrome, Crohn’s disease, and cancer.

 Your doctor may do a variety of tests to diagnose your swelling and its cause.
-First, he or she will go over the symptoms you are experiencing and perform a physical examination to check for tenderness in the affected area.
+First, they will go over the symptoms you’re experiencing and perform a physical examination to check for tenderness in the affected area.

-If a severe allergic reaction is causing your swelling, you will be given an injection of adrenaline before any tests are administered.
+If a severe allergic reaction is causing your swelling, you’ll be given an injection of adrenaline before any tests are administered.
 This medication will stop the reaction from getting any worse.

-If a chronic illness is causing your body to swell, you may be able to prevent further swelling by properly managing your illness or by taking medications to treat it.
+If a chronic illness is causing external or internal swelling, you may be able to prevent further swelling by properly managing your illness or by taking medications to treat it.
 Medication is also used when you have internal swelling as a result of inflammation.

 Your doctor may also suggest lifestyle changes to prevent internal swelling.
-Some at-home measures you can take include avoiding salt, wearing support pantyhose, or keeping your arms and legs above chest level when lying down.
+Some at-home measures you can take include: